Jeff Kichaven | December 1, 2005

 Petitioners (Travelers Casualty and others) are the Church's liability insurers.
 They seek to vacate a written order by a settlement judge purporting to: (1) determine the good faith settlement value of the cases; (2) preclude the insurers from declaring a forfeiture of coverage should the Church settle without their consent; and (3) provide evidence of the insurers' bad faith for future use.
 As set forth below, we grant the petition because the settlement judge exceeded his authority by making factual findings and otherwise preparing a coercive order in violation of the fundamental principles governing mediation proceedings.

 Critical to this is the court's recognition of the statutory constraints on the role of a mediator.
-Based on the California Evidence Code, the court observed that:
+Based on the California Evidence Code, the court observed the following.

 Although mediation takes many forms and has been defined in many ways, it is essentially a process where a neutral third person who has no authoritative decision-making power intervenes in a dispute to help the parties reach their own mutually acceptable agreement.